JessedeB/rent-a-ride/README.md

 5. DO NOT comment someone else's feature without discussing this with @JessedeB
 6. DO NOT delete files or code without permission from @JessedeB
 7. DO NOT change the project structure without discussing this with @JessedeB
+8. IF being stuck, or having a question.
+PLEASE create an issue!

 If any of the above rules are broken, you will be kicked out of the team and won't be able to participate in any other project.